Two Neolithic tor hills: Trencrom Hill with Carn Brea behind

 Kenidjack Castle is daunting and characterful, though not very high.
-Yet it is nevertheless very visible from many points in West Penwith and from the Scillies.
+It is nevertheless very visible from many points in West Penwith and from the Scillies.
 It has two notable rock simulacra near its summit, one of them reminiscent of the cartoon character Andy Capp.
 The other you can see on the right of the picture here.

 In neolithic times it was not an island.
 The coast was then a mile or so out to sea, and the Mount was surrounded by flatlands.
 The remains of a submerged forest on today's beach near Marazion are sometimes revealed during storms (such as early in 2014).
 It became an island during the bronze age - perhaps a tsunami from Portugal or the Azores did it.

 Zennor Hill is a granitic massif with two upstanding tors, one looking over the north coast and the other looking more south, east and west.
+It is not a neolithic enclosure, but it was a significant place in the neolithic.
 It once had its own rocking logan stone, and it has a propped stone too - a big stone perched on smaller stones.
 Zennor Hill might well have been the centre of human activity in Penwith in early neolithic times, if there was one.

-It was warm and equable in Cornwall at that time.

-Nowadays it has a bleak and quirkily shadowy atmosphere.
-It is easy to get lost up there.
-Or perhaps it is simply the shadowy side of reality that lurks up there.
+It was warm and equable in Cornwall at that time, but nowadays Zennor Hill has a bleak and quirkily shadowy atmosphere.
+It is easy to get lost and pixy-led up there.
 It was probably more friendly and hospitable in neolithic times than today, a refuge from the steamy, dank forests.
 Zennor and Sperris Quoits are on Zennor Hill - possibly the two earliest quoits in Penwith.
 This was then a centre of Penwithian life.

-So, in 4000-3200 BCE the tors, with their enclosures, were pretty much the most important places in Penwith - together with sites that have some similarities to them, the cliff sanctuaries (or castles).
-This led the early megalith builders to base the geomantic system of Penwith upon the tors and cliff sanctuaries, creating backbone alignments which themselves determined where many other ancient sites were later to be located.
+So, in 4000-3200 BCE the tors, with their enclosures, were pretty much the most important places in Penwith - together with sites with some similarities to them, the cliff sanctuaries (or castles).
+This led the early megalith builders to base the geomantic system of Penwith upon the tors and cliff castles, creating backbone alignments which themselves determined where many other ancient sites were later to be located.